bbc/tams/docs/adr/0038-improved-storage-management.md

 * Option 2c: Manage additional Object storage AND initial Object storage via a Objects storage endpoint
 * Option 3a: Call Object Instance management endpoint `get_urls`
 * Option 3b: Call Object Instance management endpoint `instances`
+* Option 4a: Duplicaion of Object Instances is managed by the Server
+* Option 4b: Duplicaion of Object Instances is managed by the Client

 ## Decision Outcome